AESMatias/ConnectX-Project/README.md

 # ConnectX Project 🚀
-**ConnectX it's an chat application, the project it's made in PyQt6 framework** **The code it's open source and free to use under the license attached in this repository**
+ConnectX it's an chat application, the project it's made in PyQt6 framework.

+*The code is open source and free to use under the license attached in this repository*

 Tags:
 - fastapi 🚄
 - uvicorn 🐍
+- PyQt6 🐉
+- Qt
-- python 🐉
+- Python 🐉
 - sqlalchemy 🗃️
+- Chat Application

 ## How to Get Started 🌟
 1. Clone this repository to your local machine.